AA Agnostica: A space for AA agnostics, atheists and freethinkers worldwide.

 Welcome to AA Toronto Agnostics: A site for agnostics, atheists, secularists, and freethinkers in Alcoholics Anonymous.
 Here you will find an updated list of all meetings in the Greater Toronto Area, as well as additional resources and information that we hope you will find useful!

 About Agnostic Meetings

 Q. Excuse me!
 I'm new here.
 Tell me about secular AA!

-A.A. agnostic meetings endeavour to maintain a tradition of free expression, and conduct a meeting where alcoholics may feel free to express any doubts or disbelief they may have, and to share their own personal form of spiritual experience, their search for it, or their rejection of it.
+Alcoholics Anonymous, despite first appearances, is neither sectarian nor religious, and is open to all alcoholics of every persuasion or non-persuasion.
+A.A. agnostic meetings endeavor to maintain a tradition of free expression, and conduct a meeting where alcoholics may feel free to express any doubts or disbelief they may have, and to share their own personal form of spiritual experience, their search for it, or their rejection of it.

 In keeping with A.A. tradition, we do not endorse or oppose any form of religion or atheism.
 Our only wish is to ensure suffering alcoholics that they can find sobriety in A.A. without having to accept anyone else's beliefs, or having to deny their own.